OA-Bright/gDCF_Extended/README.md

 Reference: Paper currently under review.
 Please check back for appropriate citation

--NB: Requires installation of the NUFFT toolbox (Jeff Fessler) to implement the gridding kernel corrected gDCF
-- otherwise the inital gDCF without kernel correction may be used and does not require nufft
+-NB: Requires installation of the NUFFT toolbox (Jeff Fessler) to implement the gridding kernel corrected gDCF -otherwise the inital gDCF without kernel correction may be used and does not require nufft